Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 For those branches, you’ll need to create a groove cut, which doubles as a guide to more accurate cuts and make the strokes faster and more efficient.

-Similar to small branches, the pole saw might skip the brands or slip sideways.
+Like small branches, the pole saw might skip the brands or slip sideways.
 Just reposition the pole saw and continue cutting.

 As you dig deeper into the groove you’ve created, you can safely increase the stroke speed without worrying about the saw sliding off, but not too much that it gets jammed.